MmaAdeola/World-Internet-Access/README.md

 ## Summary of Findings
 - The top five countries with the most internet usage were Bahrain, Qatar, kuwait, United Arab Emirates and Denmark.
-- Of the five top countries, United Arab Emirates had the most number of person with internet access.
+- Of the five top countries, United Arab Emirates had the most number of persons with internet access in 2019.
--
+- Internet usage in all the regions has increased steadily over the years.
+The exception however, is in the African regions, while there has been steady increase as well, it is not at the same rate as other regions.
+Africa Eastern and Southern regions have the lowest level of increase in the Africa regions.
+- China is the country with the most number of internet users in 2019.
+- The correlation coefficient between internet usage and broadband subscriptions is 0.56, which is an indication of a moderate positive relationship.
+One would think that when internet usage increases, then there would be more broadband subscriptions.